Sign up to explore more

 Children(s): Thomas Marshall, REBECCA MARSHALL, Jaquelin Marshall, Mary Harvie, John Marshall, James Marshall, Edward Marshall

-It was in 1766 that Mary Amber Willis was born in Yorktown, York County, Virginia, United States of America, a child of Jaquelin Ambler and Rebecca Lewis Ambler.
-Mary Amber Willis went on to marry John Marshall and John Curtis Marshall and had children such as Thomas Marshall, REBECCA MARSHALL, Jaquelin Ambler Marshall, Mary Harvie, John James Marshall, James Keith Marshall and Edward Carrington Marshall.
-Mary Amber Willis was deceased by 1831 in Richmond, Henrico County, Virginia, United States of America.
+In 1766, Mary Amber Willis entered the world in Yorktown, York County, Virginia, United States of America, born to Jaquelin Ambler and Rebecca Lewis Ambler.
+Mary Amber Willis married John Marshall, John Curtis Marshall, and had children including Thomas Marshall, REBECCA MARSHALL, Jaquelin Ambler Marshall, Mary Harvie, John James Marshall, James Keith Marshall, Edward Carrington Marshall.
+Mary Amber Willis passed away in 1831 in Richmond, Henrico County, Virginia, United States of America.

-Find more search results for Mary WillisFamily tree
+Find more search results for Mary WillisReliability Score

 Parents